bjornekelund/DXLogICOMScripts/README.md

 Please note that due to the design of *DXLog.net's* CAT queueing mechanics, performance may not be completely reliable at 19200bps with frequent polling (< 300ms).
-For the most reliable and responsive operation, the communication via the USB interface at 115200bps is recommended.
+For the most reliable and responsive operation, communication via the USB interface at 115200bps is recommended.

 For additional informatin, see the source code or www.sm7iun.se